tamannaKumavat/SwissText_Shared_Task_2025/README.md

 We provide three Jupyter notebooks to cover the three main stages of our work:

+> **Note
+Due to dependency issues, we were unable to convert completely the cleantech_rag.ipynb and cleantech_rag_improvents.ipynb notebooks to HTML.
+These notebooks are available only in their original .ipynb format and must be downloaded to be viewed fully.

 ### 1. QA Pair Generation and Categorization
  [QA_Pairs.ipynb](./QA_Pairs.ipynb)